lencialam/CIS530-Project/data-current.md

 - `tweet`: Original tweets
 - `subtask_a`: Label of a tweet.
 There are 2 categories:
 	- (NOT) Not Offensive - This post does not contain offense or profanity.
-	- (OFF) Offensive - This post contains offensive language or a targeted (veiled or direct) offense
+	- (OFF) Offensive - This post contains offensive language or a targeted (veiled or direct) offense.

 ## An Example of the data